Suzy Amis Cameron: Personal life

-In 1986, she married actor Sam Robards, her co-star in Fandango, and son of Lauren Bacall and Jason Robards.
+In 1986, she married actor Sam Robards, the son of Lauren Bacall and Jason Robards.
+Amis and Robards co-starred in the 1985 film Fandango.
 Their marriage produced a son, Jasper, before their divorce in 1994.

-Amis and James Cameron met while filming Titanic, but the latter returned to his partner Linda Hamilton and married her in 1997, divorcing two years later with Hamilton receiving a settlement of $50 million.
-Amis and Cameron married on June 4, 2000.
-They have two daughters, Claire and Elizabeth, and a son, James Quinn (who is known by his middle name).
-In 2020, they became permanent guardians of one of their daughter's teenage friends.
+Although Amis and James Cameron met and had an affair while filming Titanic, they did not marry at that time.
+Cameron was married to Linda Hamilton in 1997, and divorced two years later.
+Amis and Cameron subsequently married in 2000, and have three children.
+In 2020, they became the permanent guardians for one of their daughter's teenage friends.

-In 2012, Amis and Cameron adopted a plant-based diet after watching the film Forks Over Knives.
-They live on an organic farm in Hollister Ranch.
-They are featured in Eating You Alive, a 2016 American documentary.
+Amis, Cameron, and their family live in New Zealand, with a farm in the Wairarapa and a home in Wellington.